tom-draper/persona/README.md

 ## Data

 The demographic data is carefully sourced from reputable organisations for each country.
-Citations for each feature for each country can be found in the `README.md` in `/data`.
+Citations for each feature for each country can be found in the `README.md` for each country in `/data`.

 ### Locations